MinYuOuO/Travel-Calculator-App/README.md

 # How to run:
+- Open and run with visual studio

-Run main.exe
+- Run main.exe in release version 2.0.0